Jhalak Dikhhla Jaa season 10: Production

-Filming
+Speaking on the same, Chief Content Officer, Manisha Sharma, of Viacom18 said, "while five years is a big gap, the show has always had its audience, this is one of the most successful entertainment formats on Indian television and we are relishing our long-lasting relationship with BBC Worldwide Productions and look forward to many more such successful associations with them".
 The principal photography of the series commenced in August 2022 in Mumbai.
 Dixit, Fatehi and Johar, had been spotted shooting on Friday 5 August 2022.
 The shooting for the premiere week episodes started on 24 August 2022 at Film City, Mumbai.
 The contestants and judges were snapped shooting for the Retro Special week episodes which started on 5 September 2022.
 The judges and contestants were spotted shooting for the Family Special week episodes which started on 13 September 2022.
 The contestants and judges were snapped shooting for the Bollywood Special week episodes which started on 20 September 2022.
 The judges and contestants were spotted shooting for the Jhalak of India Special week episodes which started on 27 September 2022.
 The contestants and judges were snapped shooting for the Kapoor Special week episodes which started on 4 October 2022.
 The contestants and judges were spotted shooting for the Desh Ki Demand.
 Special week episodes which started on 11 October 2022.

 The Grand Finale shooting was held on 22 November 2022 in Film City, Mumbai.

-Release

 On 25 July 2022, a promo revealing the season's logo was released on Colors TV official Instagram and Twitter handles.
-Subsequently, the intro promos of Dheeraj, Nia, Paras, Shilpa, Amruta, Gashmeer, Ali, Niti Zorawar, and Rubina were released respectively.